mikedilger/gossip/README.md

 This binary should be portable to similar systems with similar hardware and operating system.

-If you want a binary optimized for your exact processor with the newest CPU features enabled, and all gossip features enabled:
+If you want a binary optimized for your exact processor with the newest CPU features enabled, and all gossip features enabled, do something more like this (for exact features to use, see the next section):

 ````bash
 RUSTFLAGS="-C target-cpu=native --cfg tokio_unstable" cargo build --features=lang-cjk,video-ffmpeg --release
 ````

 Everything gossip needs (fonts, icons) is baked into this executable.
 It doesn't need to find assets.
-So you can move it and run it from anywhere.
+So you can move the "gossip" binary and run it from anywhere.

 To make the binary smaller,